Megala21/ballerina-file/README.md

 However, execution of same code in windows OS will make absolutePathValue to hold value like below, `C:\windows\user\ballerina\examples`

-By using Path,file I/O operations such as writing, updating, copying and moving can be achieved in conjunction with ballerina/io package.
+By using `Path`,file I/O operations such as writing, updating, copying and moving can be achieved in conjunction with `ballerina/io` package.

 For example to write to a file the following could be done:
 ```